openebs-archive/openebs-docs/docs/mayactl.md

-The following command shows the list all the OpenEBS volumes including both Jiva and cStor.
+The following command shows the list of all OpenEBS volumes including both Jiva and cStor.

 ```
  mayactl volume list